Jebena: Migrants of Ethiopia

 The jebena is also tied closely to womanhood amongst migrant families.
-The jebena represents a delineated routine of the Ethiopian coffee ceremony, and despite families not being in their home nation, the ritual of the bunna ceremony is negated by the absence of a jebena.
-Because of this, the long time it takes to brew coffee in the jebena allows migrant families time to connect and furthers the collective identity women and families have built with their home nation.
+The jebena represents a delineated routine of the Ethiopian coffee ceremony such that migrant families' coffee ceremonies continue to necessitate it.
+The long time it takes to brew coffee in the jebena allows migrant families time to connect and furthers the collective identity women and families have built with their home nation.